Click to access high res version on Wikipedia. Photo by Roger Ramirez, Chariot Photo. License: Creative Commons Attribution ShareAlike 3.0.

 Dave’s Story

 “e-Patient Dave” deBronkart was diagnosed in January 2007 with Stage IV, Grade 4 renal cell carcinoma (kidney cancer) at a very late stage.
-His median survival time at diagnosis was just 24 weeks; with tumors in both lungs, several bones, and muscle tissue, his prognosis was “grim,” as one web site described it.
+His median survival at diagnosis was just 24 weeks; with tumors in both lungs, several bones, and muscle tissue, his prognosis was “grim,” as one web site described it.

 Today: Advocate and Activist